r0bis/work-time-model-psy/README.md

+## PD service work time model

+This spreadsheew works, but is fairly complex.
+A simpler version geared just for assessments is available in the "Clock Stop" folder above.

-The model reflects work of a PD unit that provides mainly psychological interventions.
+The model available from this page reflects work of a PD unit that provides mainly psychological interventions.
 The model consists of a spreadsheet (can work either in Excel or LibreOffice Calc).
 The model is documented in this `README.md` file.
 There is also going to be a visualization of the capacity done as a pipe-throughput model in R.

 ## Principles